Arunachal Polls: Postal ballot voting underway in Papum Pare

 The postal voting will be held till 5.00 pm of 14th April.

-YUPIA- Voting process under DEO Papum Pare started today with the casting of votes through Postal Ballot and home voting
+YUPIA- Voting process under DEO Papum Pare started today with the casting of votes through Postal Ballot and home voting.

 To ensure accessibility and convenience for all citizens to participate in the democratic process, home voting is being introduced in the state of Arunachal Pradesh for the first time.